williamang171/recipes-finder-backend/README.md

 <br />

 ### Applying database migrations
-Make sure you have activated the virtual environment as mentioned in the earlier steps, then run
+Make sure you have activated the virtual environment as mentioned in the earlier steps, then cd into /backend folder, then run

 ```sh
 alembic upgrade head